SeisComP/seiscomp/doc/base/filter-grammar.rst

    scrttv with raw (blue) and filtered (black) data.
 The applied filter string is shown in the lower left corner.

 .. _sec-filters-list:

 List of filters
 ===============

 Multiple filter functions are available.
-If a filter function has no parameter, it can be given either with parentheses, e.g. :py:func:`DIFF()<DIFF()>`, or without, e.g. :py:func:`DIFF<DIFF()>`.
+Filters may take parameters as arguments.
+If a filter function has no parameter, it can be given either with parentheses, e.g. :py:func:`DIFF()<DIFF()>`, or without, e.g.
+:py:func:`DIFF<DIFF()>`.

 .. warning::

-   All frequencies given as parameters to filters must be below the Nyquist frequency of the original signal.
-Otherwise, filtering may result in undesired behavior of modules, e.g. stopping or showing of empty traces.
+   All frequencies passed by parameters to filters must be below the Nyquist frequency of the original signal.
+Otherwise, filtering may result in undesired behavior of modules, e.g., stopping or showing of empty traces.

 .. py:function:: AVG(timespan)

    Calculates the average of preceding samples.

-   :param timespan: Time span in seconds
+   :param timespan: Time span to form the average in seconds

 .. _filter-bw: